 Students are expected to attend all examinations in all years as per the published examinations timetable.
 If a student is unable to attend an examination, he or she is expected to contact the exams team for further guidance.

-If a student registered on a programme is unable to attend, he or she is expected to take the following action:
+If a student registered on a programme is unable to attend and engage as required, he orshe is expected to take the following action:

-- Long term/ Prolonged absence (more than 5 days and up to 2 weeks) – students should seek medical advice and may be asked to provide evidence in the form of a medical certificate/letter from a qualified practitioner (not from a family member).
+- Long term/prolonged absence (more than 5 days and up to 3 weeks) – Students should seek medical advice and may be asked to provide evidence in the form of a medical certificate/letter from a qualified practitioner (not from a family member).
 In certain circumstances, guidance will be given on the implications of the absence for teaching and learning and/or professional requirements.

-- Continuous Absence (more than 2 weeks) – students should submit evidence supporting the reason for their absence.
+- Continuous absence (more than 3 weeks) – Students should submit evidencesupporting the reason for their absence.
 The programme team will decide whether the absence will be authorised and provide guidance on the implications of the absence for teaching and learning and/or professional requirements.
 A student may be required to attend Occupational Health to assess their health status prior to resuming their studies.
-Where there is continuous absence of more than 2 weeks, there may be a programme-specific policy which confirms the maximum length of absence that is permitted before a studentis required to take a compulsory interruption of study (on the grounds that the teaching missed by the student is too much to catch up).
+There may be a programme-specific policy which confirms the maximum length of absence that is permitted before a studentis required to take a compulsory interruption of study (on the grounds that the teaching missed by the student is too much to catch up).